myreceiptt/nota-markdown/202507/iBLOOMING-Web3-Meeting-Day1.md

 Upon arrival at iBLOOMING HQ, Prof. NOTA was warmly welcomed by the staff — some familiar, some newly introduced.
 The five Founders arrived one by one, greeting Prof. NOTA with genuine warmth, handshakes, and brief embraces, reflecting a deep mutual respect built over time.

 The group moved into a dedicated meeting room prepared for this focused session.
-Janet — a long-standing collaborator with Prof. NOTA — joined as the bridge between ideas, actions, and follow-up alignment.
+Janet — a long-standing collaborator with Prof. NOTA — joined as the mental support for Prof. NOTA and can also serve as a bridge between ideas, actions, and follow-up alignment in the creative field.

 ---